trilobite-poetry/trilobite-poetry.github.io/issues/_current/mcleod.md

 <p style="margin-bottom:1rem;">
-With apologies to Ethan Hawke, the Platonic ideal of this type of celebrity, from whose ribs tiny Chalamets were planted and who may well be (as the dust-jacket of his most recent novel, *A Bright Ray of Darkness* declares) 'one of the most acclaimed artists of his generation', this is not a review---it will not engage with the merits and drawbacks of his prose because they had nothing to do with its arrival in the zeitgeist.
+With apologies to Ethan Hawke, the Platonic ideal of this type of celebrity, from whose ribs tiny Chalamets were planted and who may well be (as the dust-jacket of his most recent novel, <em>A Bright Ray of Darkness</em> declares) 'one of the most acclaimed artists of his generation', this is not a review---it will not engage with the merits and drawbacks of his prose because they had nothing to do with its arrival in the zeitgeist.